leoloso/leoloso.com/src/posts/field-directive-versioning.md

         fetcher: graphQLFetcher,
         docExplorerOpen: false,
         response: responseText,
-        query: "query {\n  #This will produce version 0.1.0, and warn the users\n  #to explicitly set a version on the query\n  userServiceURLs\n}"
+        query: "query {\n  #This will produce version 0.1.0, and warn the users\n  #to explicitly set a version on the query\n  userServiceURLs\n}",
+        variables: null,
+        defaultVariableEditorOpen: false
       }
     ),
     document.getElementById('graphiql-3rd'),